cjdbarlow/Part-One/statistical_terms.md

 * A **Type I error** is a **false positive**, when we incorrectly reject the null hypothesis
+  * The type I error rate can be decreased by decreasing α
 * A **Type II error** is a **false negative**, when we incorrectly accept the null hypothesis
+  * The type II error rate can be decreased by decreasing β, usually expressed as increasing **power**
+  Power is the chance of detecting a difference if it exists.
+Power is equal to 1-β.

 ##Sensitivity and Specificity
 ###Sensitivity